Melanoma in skin of colour

 Who gets melanoma?

 Melanoma may develop in any skin type, but it is most commonly seen in those with light coloured skin.
-Conversely, darker skin colour is associated with a reduced risk of developing melanoma .
+Conversely, a darker skin colour is associated with a reduced risk of developing melanoma .
 This trend is evident when comparing the rates of melanoma seen in diverse ethnic groups predisposed to different skin colours.

 In the USA during the period from 1999 to 2006, of 288,741 advanced melanoma patients :